 The Doss House

-Luckily co-owner Eoin Daniels is a joiner or this place may still be a storage facility for excess denim stock, which was its purpose before Irish expat Colm O’Neill unearthed the (now) whiskey bar.
-The fortress of heritage sandstone that creates such a hearty home for The Rocks’ The Doss House, a moody below-street-level den for whiskey lovers, is both the blessing and the curse for the atmospheric venue – the latter only for such strict council restrictions enforced on its interiors.
-The owners’ enthusiasm for rich, history-backed hospitality is palpable from the drinks list (that runs over 150 whiskey bottles long) to the interior flourishes celebrating the venue’s former life – a place of lodging for unsavoury types, of course, and also a thriving opium den.
+Luckily co-owner Eoin Daniels is a joiner or this place may still be a storage facility for excess denim stock - its purpose before Irish expat Colm O’Neill unearthed and transformed it into a whiskey bar.
+The fortress of heritage sandstone that creates such a hearty home for The Rocks’ The Doss House, a moody below-street-level den for whiskey lovers, is both the blessing and the curse for the atmospheric venue; strict council restrictions forced the team to get creative with the interiors., calling on Daniels' expertise.
+As such, the interior flourishes celebrating the venue’s former life – a place of lodging for unsavoury types, of course, and also a thriving opium den, are astonishing considering the constraints.
 Take a seat in front of the fire, employ the wit and knowledge of the bartenders and chomp on emu prosciutto, kangaroo salami and the Italian ‘sorpresa’ cheese where the mystery is all part of the fun.

 77/79 George Street, The Rocks; 0457 880 180

 At Bondi Public Beach Bar, you may as well be barefoot for how easy drinking and snacking is in this welcoming, open space at the foot of QT Bondi.
 Staff are chatty and free with ordering endorsements (the insanely juicy Double Squish Cheeseburger comes heartily recommended, as do the pizzas with their pleasingly thin and crisp crusts).
 Wines come in all shades – white, red, orange, pink – and the all-important spritz comes in three varieties, including one with strawberry, agave and an Italian elderflower bevvie, Fiorente.

 180 Campbell Parade, Bondi Beach; (02) 9132 5777